 to prove that you were allowed access to the property.
 Don’t let

-this conviction ruin your life and let our Chicago theft attorneys fight for you.
+this conviction ruin your life and let our Chicago criminal defense attorneys

 For more information,